Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 Joe Jackson was born on August 11 1954 in Burton-on-Trent, England, but grew up in the South Coast naval port city of Portsmouth.

-By 1978 Joe was living in London and hawking an album-length demo, with his own band (Graham Maby, Bass; Dave Houghton, Drums; Gary Sanford, Guitar) standing by.
+In 1978 Joe was living in London and hawking an album-length demo, with his own band (Graham Maby, Bass; Dave Houghton, Drums; Gary Sanford, Guitar) standing by.
 That demo - already called Look Sharp - eventually found its way to American producer David Kershenbaum, who was in London in the capacity of talent scout for A&M Records.
 Joe was immediately signed and Look Sharp more professionally re-recorded in August '78.
 The Joe Jackson Band finally started to play regular gigs and the album was released in January 1979.

-Joe Jackson's story up to this point is much more fully, fascinatingly, and hilariously recounted in his book A CURE FOR GRAVITY.
-From here on, though, it becomes more a matter of public record.
 Look Sharp was followed within a year by the very similar I'm The Man, and in 1980 by the darker, more reggae-influenced Beat Crazy.
 At the end of 1980, drummer Houghton decided to quit, and Joe decided to dissolve the band and try something new.

 In 1981 Jackson recorded Jumpin' Jive, a 'musical vacation' paying tribute to Swing and Jump Blues artists such as Louis Jordan and Cab Calloway.
 Returning to songwriting, Joe spent a large chunk of 1982 in New York.
 The result was Night and Day, a more sophisticated and melodic record built around keyboards and Latin percussion, rather than guitars.
-With a new guitar-less band, Jackson hit the road for a whole year, and the album became his biggest success, going platinum in the US.
-During the tour Joe also somehow found time to write his first film score, for James Bridges'Mike's Murder.
-(He would go on to write several more, including most notably for Francis Ford Coppola's Tucker in 1988).

 In 2015, Jackson announced the completion of his follow-up to The Duke via his official website.
 The album's title, Fast Forward, and track list were confirmed in addition to North American tour dates.
-The titular first single was released for streaming via his official SoundCloud page.

-After a Covid induced layofff Joe toured the US and Europe in 2022 for a tour named "Sing, You Sinners!" featuring songs from his catalog plus a few select covers.
+After a Covid induced layofff Joe toured the US and Europe in 2022 behind a tour named "Sing, You Sinners!" featuring songs from his catalog plus a few select covers.
 The tour featured his band Graham Maby on Bass, Teddy Kumpel on Guitar and Doug Yowell on Drums.

 Nov 24th 2023 saw the release of "Mr Joe Jackson Presents "What A Racket": The Music Of Max Champion", a collection of songs written by the long forgotten Music Hall performer Max Champion.